 The goals, objectives, and action plan are intended to guide future decisions about recreation in a manner that reflects the County's values and priorities.
-These goals were developed based on existing facilities, public input obtained through the 2023 Wexford County Parks and Recreation Survey, meetings with the BOC Recreation and Building Committee, conversations with recreation stakeholders, and other local and regional plans and strategies.
+These goals were developed based on existing goals and objectives, existing facilities, public input obtained through the 2023 Wexford County Parks and Recreation Survey, meetings with the BOC Recreation and Building Committee, conversations with recreation stakeholders, and other local and regional plans and strategies.